Methods of Work Essay

 Sanding Glove mounted on a high speed Sioux 45 deg. angle head drill

 makes a fine final polisher for any kind of bowl.
-I start with
+I use the white ultra fine #7445 that

-used to buff out blemishes and scratches later on.
+used to buff out skips in the finish or even some scratches later on.
 It seems to

 blend the Behlen's Salad Bowl Finish right over the offending area.

-For more aggressive buffing at the start use the maroon 7447, but it
+For more aggressive buffing at the start use the gold #7745, but it

 leaves visible scratches.